Zaprogramiacz/MobileDevDiary/content/posts/combine-flatmap-map-switchtolatest-demystifed/index.md

 Clear?
 Yass 🤯

-**Check the image for a more detailed explanation ⤵️.**
+**Check out the image for a more detailed explanation ⤵️.**

 ![flatMap_explained](images/flatMap_explained.png)

 - (1) - events in a stream.
-The first emitted event is with a number 1,
+The first emitted event is number 1
-- (2) - stream completion,
+- (2) - stream completion
-- (3) - streams,
+- (3) - streams
-- (4) - each new upstream event triggers subscription to a new stream,
+- (4) - each new upstream event triggers subscription to a new stream
-- (5) - events observed by the `flatMap` subscriber,
+- (5) - events observed by the `flatMap` subscriber
-- (6) - each upstreams event is republished to the down stream.
+- (6) - each of upstream events is republished to the down stream

-**If it's still unclear, I come to the rescue 🛟 with the code example ⤵️.**
+**Still unclear?
+I come to the rescue 🛟 with the code example ⤵️.**

 ```swift
 var cancellables = Set<AnyCancellable>()